qiz-li/lovelace-soft-ui/README.md

       sequence:
       - service: frontend.set_theme
         data:
-# Change this to the name of your light theme
+          name: Change this to the name of your light theme
-          name: Name of your light theme
     - conditions:
       - condition: state
         entity_id: sun.sun